cosmos/ibc/spec/app/ics-029-fee-payment/README.md

     sourceAddress = getCounterpartyPayeeAddress(relayer)

     // wrap the acknowledgement with forward relayer and return marshalled bytes
-    // constructIncentivizedAck takes the app-specific acknowledgement and receive-packet relayer (forward relayer), and
+    // constructIncentivizedAck takes the app-specific acknowledgement and receive-packet relayer (forward relayer)
     // and constructs the incentivized acknowledgement struct with the forward relayer and app-specific acknowledgement embedded. ack = constructIncentivizedAck(app_acknowledgment, sourceAddress)
     return marshal(ack)